 But now, the technology has moved on and is operating to make supermarket checkouts more efficient and get shoppers in and out as quickly as possible.
 Evolving still, it looks like smartphone applications are set to replace self-serve checkouts eventually, demonstrating the development of the technology.

 And increasingly, we’re starting to see self-serve become more prevalent in other businesses.
 Chatbots, Conversational AI, Web Real-Time Communications (WebRTC), they all help increase efficiency and the speed customer service enquiries are dealt with.
 Some solutions may not even require the intervention of a human.

 You might think implementing self-serve in your housing association is a choice, however you’d be wrong to assume this.
 Customer expectations and trends are changing and it’s something housing cannot afford to ignore.

 Customers expect all businesses in every industry to achieve ‘digital parity’.
 Essentially being able to offer all the advantages and be easy to do business with, as the best of what your customer has encountered online and in self-service solutions.

 The cost of not implementing successful self-service is that your customers will be dissatisfied, continue to clog up your phones and dis you on social media.

 The best self-serve technologies for housing associations

 Out of all the requests occurring in the contact centre for housing associations, how many could be answered with a self-serve solution?
 Thereby taking away simple requests from your contact centre agents and enabling them to spend more time resolving complex cases and enquiries.
 Plus providing your tenants with the answers they need quickly and efficiently.

 Here are our best self-serve technologies that you need to implement within your housing association.
-We’ll be showcasing all of these this year at Housing 2019 next week, make sure you come to stand P4 and ask for a demo.
+We’ll be showcasing all of these at Housing Technology 2020 in March, make sure you come to the Britannic stand and ask for a demo.